Querijn/BottyMcBotface/data/message.markdown

 3. The pins in the Riot API channel might hold some resources that are not on DDragon.
 If they're not in the pins, be sure to check out CommunityDragon; http://stelar7.no/cdragon/latest/
 4. I can help you find issues in your url, and also show you the results.
 Just paste any Riot API url and I will work my magic.
 Make sure that your key is not in the URL!
 5. You can check the status of the API with `!status`.
+6. You can follow the updates of the Github issues in #external-activity
-6. Be sure to read the rules! #rules-faq
+7. Be sure to read the rules! #rules-faq

 Finally, even though Riot Games doesn't endorse any libraries, we want you to be able to contact the developers of libraries.
 If you want to discuss something about a specific library, you can mention the developers of that library, if available.
 For example, you can mention the Cassiopeia devs with `@Cassiopeia devs`.
 This is **not** for debugging your application, but for discussions about the library itself.
 The available mentions are `@Cassiopeia devs`, `@Kayn devs` and `@Orianna devs`.